nhsuk/pharmacy-data-etl/doc/architecture/decisions/0002-store-etl-output-in-the-cloud.md

 ## Decision

-When the ETL has complete the output will be stored in an Azure blob, Azure being the current preferred cloud platform.
+When the ETL has completed the output will be stored in an Azure blob, Azure being the current preferred cloud platform.
 The output file will be exposed on a publicly available URL.

 ## Consequences